 Three trillion trees is far higher than the previous leading estimate of 400 billion trees.
 The wide discrepancy is the result of the more comprehensive methodology used by the research team.

 “The diverse array of data available today allowed us to build predictive models to estimate the number of trees at each location around the globe,” said Yale postdoctoral student Henry Glick, second author of the study.

 The research broke down tree cover by biome and country, finding the highest density in boreal forests, which altogether house 750 billion trees, or about a quarter of the world’s total.
-The largest extent of forests exist in the tropics, which have 1.3 billion trees, or 43 percent of the planet’s trees.
+The largest extent of forests exist in the tropics, which have 1.3 trillion trees, or 43 percent of the planet’s trees.
 The differences make intuitive sense given the high diversity and larger size of trees in the tropics versus sub-arctic regions.

 By country, Russia had the most trees at 642-698 billion.
 It was followed by Canada (318-361 billion trees), Brazil (302-338 billion), the United States (222-228 billion), and China (140-178 billion).
 The highest density among countries with significant amounts of forest cover was Finland, with more than 72,000 trees per square kilometer.
 It was followed by Slovenia, Sweden, and Taiwan.